ankitgit01/Skin-Lesion-Segmentation-U-Net-to-Attention-U-Net-/README.md

 ---

-## 🎯 Key Contributions

-* Implementation of multiple U-Net variants
-* Integration of hybrid loss for improved segmentation
-* Use of Grad-CAM for explainability
-* Comparative analysis of model performance

----

 ## 📌 Conclusion

 This project demonstrates how progressive improvements in architecture and training strategies can significantly enhance segmentation performance, while also improving model interpretability.

----

-## 📎 Note

-The notebooks are designed to run on Google Colab by default.
-If running locally, make sure to update dataset paths accordingly.